-As suggested by the plots of Figure 4, lower frequency signal components are not as affected by the presence of mass-disorder.
-This is clearly shown in Figure 6 where the frequency components corresponding to the excitation are shown to propagate further into the system for decreasing ω_o .
-As evidenced by Figure 3, low frequency (long wavelength) oscillations of disordered arrangements capture the dispersion behavior of ordered systems and thus low frequency inputs propagate similar to the perfect chains.
-This is discussed further in Section 3.3.
+As suggested by the plots of Fig. 4, lower-frequency signal components are not as affected by the presence of mass disorder.
+This is clearly shown in Fig. 6 where the frequency components corresponding to the excitation are shown to propagate further into the system for decreasing ω_o .
+As evidenced by Fig. 3, low-frequency (long wavelength) oscillations of disordered arrangements capture the dispersion behavior of ordered systems and thus low-frequency inputs propagate similar to the perfect chains.
+This is discussed further in Sect.
+3.3.
 Qualitatively similar results are obtained for other values of the disorder parameter ξ .

-3.2.2 Frequency-filtering of the linear chain: comparison of mass distributions
+3.2.2 Frequency filtering of the linear chain: comparison of mass distributions

-Here we compare the results for different mass distributions.
-As detailed in Section 3.1 we employ normal, uniform, and binary distributions such that the first two moments are matched for a given disorder parameter ξ .
-In each row of Figure 7 we plot the results for a given distribution.
+Here, we compare the results for different mass distributions.
+As detailed in Sect.
+3.1, we employ normal, uniform, and binary distributions such that the first two moments are matched for a given disorder parameter ξ .
+In each row of Fig. 7, we plot the results for a given distribution.

-Figure 7: Comparison of normal [(a), (b), (c)], uniform [(d), (e), (f)], and binary mass distributions [(g), (h), (i)] for $\xi = 0.1, 0.3, 0.5$, driven at $\omega_o = 3.0$
+Fig. 7 Comparison of normal (a), (b), (c), uniform (d), (e), (f), and binary mass distributions (g), (h), (i) for $\xi = 0.1, 0.3, 0.5,$ driven at $\omega_o = 3.0$.

-3.2.3 Frequency-filtering of the mass- and contact-disordered linear chain
+3.2.3 Frequency filtering of the mass- and contact-disordered linear chain

-Here we present results for the linearized approximation to the general nonlinear governing equations as valid for small amplitude oscillations.
+Here, we present results for the linearized approximation to the general nonlinear governing equations as valid for small amplitude oscillations.
 This is equivalent to a linear chain where the mass and contact stiffness are both disordered.
 The non-dimensional contact stiffness is related to the sizes of the contacting particles as given in (15).
-Comparison of Figures 8a-8c with the corresponding plots of Figure 6 reveals that the addition of contact disorder leads to a more rapid spatial decay of the input frequency ω_o .
+Comparison of Fig. 8a-c with the corresponding plots of Fig. 6 reveals that the addition of contact disorder leads to a more rapid spatial decay of the input frequency ω_o .
 We also note that the bandwidth of transmitted frequencies is marginally reduced for the contact-disordered chains, as evidenced by plotting the profiles at various downstream locations (plots not shown).
-However, the shape of the profiles are qualitatively comparable to those of Figure 6.
+However, the shape of the profiles is qualitatively comparable to those of Fig. 6.

-Figure 8: Mass- and contact-disordered chain for $\xi = 0.3$ and $\omega = 3.0, 2.0, 1.2$
+Fig. 8 Mass- and contact-disordered chain for $\xi = 0.3$ and $\omega = 3.0$ (a), 2.0 (b), 1.2 (c)